Obscenity Lawyer Chicago

 Potential Penalties for Obscenity in Illinois

-A first-time obscenity offense is typically charged as a Class A misdemeanor, which may result in:
+A first offense for obscenity in Illinois is typically charged as a Class A misdemeanor.
+A conviction may result in:

 • up to one year in jail

-Providing obscene material to a minor may be charged as a Class 4 felony, punishable by:
+A second or subsequent offense may be charged as a Class 4 felony punishable by:

 • one to three years in prison